ElcoLuijendijk/GroMPy-couple/readme.md

-# Grompy: Groundwater flow and solute transport modeling in Python
+# GroMPy-couple: Coupled density-driven groundwater flow and solute transport model using Python

-Grompy is a 2D cross-sectional model of coupled density-driven groundwater flow and solute transport.
+GroMPy-couple is a 2D cross-sectional model of coupled density-driven groundwater flow and solute transport.
 The groundwater flow and solute transport euqations are solved by an external finite element model code [Escript/Finley](https://launchpad.net/escript-finley).
 The exchange between groundwater and baseflow/evapotranspiration simulated using a seepage algorithm.
-Grompy includes support for automated runs of series of model experiments using parallel computing.
+GroMPy-couple includes support for automated runs of series of model experiments using parallel computing.

 ## Getting Started

 ### Required modules
-Grompy requires the following Python modules:
+GroMPy-couple requires the following Python modules:

 * escript-finley: https://launchpad.net/escript-finley
 * NumPy:  http://sourceforge.net/projects/numpy/files/NumPy/